iMiebaka/LBE/README.md

 > This table give a describive information about a completed transaction

 #### users table 📋
 >This table contains valuable details about the user.
-This details are gone when the account is created. i.e fist name, last name, email, password
+This details are gone when the account is created. i.e fist name, last name, email, password and pin (Default to 1234)
 #### wallet table 📋
 > This table is automatically generated when a user signs up on the platform, details.
 Details include: account name, amount, user reference